June 8, 2012

 The leader of SYRIZA, Alexis Tsipras' vows to cancel the Greece agreement with the EU and the IMF.
 The moves are the basis of Russian foreign policy, actively promoted not only in Greece but also in other countries to make them dependent on Russia.

-Bringing into power loyal political outsiders in the most influential Western countries would lead to a situation when nobody would challenge Putin on human rights or even mention democracy in relations with Russia or China.
+Bringing loyal political outsiders to power in the most influential Western countries would lead to a situation in which nobody would challenge Putin on human rights or even mention democracy in relations with Russia or China.

 In essence, this is the "new geopolitical reality', coming of which the leaders of Russia and China announced after the first day of talks in Beijing.